sennavanhoek/ARM-TIS-100/README.md

 # ARM-064
 An experiment to play TIS-100 levels with real assembly.

+## Non AArch64 Linux setup
+you will need to install the following packages
+`sudp apt-get install qemu-user`
+`sudo apt-get install gcc-aarch64-linux-gnu`
+`sudo apt-get install binutils-aarch64-linux-gnu`
+With the following commands you can compile and run the levels
+`export QEMU_LD_PREFIX=/usr/aarch64-linux-gnu`
+`aarch64-linux-gnu-as asm.s -o asm.o`
+`aarch64-linux-gnu-gcc level.c asm.o -o level`
+`./level`

+## AArch64 Android setup
+install the termux app
+you will need to install the following packages
+`pkg install clang`
+`pkg install binutils`
+With the following commands you can compile and run the levels
+`as asm.s -o asm.o`
+`clang level.c asm.o -o level`
+`./level`